Lurkzy/phantom-t8/README.md

   </ul>

   ## Installation
-  You can download the latest source from the release section of our <a href='https://github.com/Lurkzy/phantom-t8/releases'>repository</a>.
+  You can download the latest source from the <a href='https://github.com/Lurkzy/phantom-t8/releases'>release</a> section of our repository.